tytydraco/yessleep/out/The_Name_of_a_God__Part_1.md

 No. A normal life wasn’t what I wanted.
 I wanted the Void to scream.
 To beg for mercy.
 Ridiculous, but if there was even a slight possibility of it, I’d take it.

-We should dump her with the couple in that old building, one of them said.
+We should dump them with the couple in that old building, one of them said.
 The others chorused their agreement.

 I was pulled to my feet.
 One of the men pushed me backwards, told me to empty my pockets.
 I did.
 They’d seen all they need to see.
 Rifles raised in unison.
 Faces sweating with excitement.